Sreetama Datta

 In case the volume of candidate protests and requests to postpone the NEET 2021 increases, then NTA might consider changing the date of the exam.
 In case that happens, NTA would consider the candidates’ demands and if they find those reasons justified enough, then only a decision to defer the NEET 2021 exam date.

-As far as the current scenario is concerned, the NEET 2021 application process has been closed with over 16 lakh applications.
-The NEET 2021 admit card is scheduled to release on September 9.
+As far as the current scenario is concerned, the NEET 2021 application process has been closed, with over 16 lakh applications received.
+The NEET 2021 admit card is scheduled to be released on September 9.

 Read More: